 Le Panier, Marseille Daily life in the old quarters of Marseille.

-Earlier that day I stood in the tower of Château d’If on the exact spot where Charnier and Devereaux made their sinister plans, exactly 40 years ago.
+Earlier in the day I stood in the tower of Château d’If on the exact spot where the movie characters Charnier and Devereaux made their sinister plans, exactly 40 years ago.
+But I felt none of the grime which emanated from the movie.
+Marseille actually reminded me of Gothenburg and San Francisco.
+All three have a riverfront, lots of hills, an island fortress and a lot of seafood restaurants.

-But I felt none of the grime which emanated from that film.
-Not very surprising, but still.
 I remembered reading an old passage about one of the streets, “…where both hearts and noses of sailors have been broken for centuries”.
 These days, the most likely thing to break is your credit card limit.
+I guess things have changed for the better.

 Comments